Rnfudge02/AUV-Toolkit/documentation/readme.md

 MAVROS ROS2 Driver

+Foxglove Bridge

+# Contents
+## AUV Container Controller (ACC.sh)
+## x86_64 AUV Container, Nvidia GPU required
+## aarch64 AUV Container, Nvidia Jetson Orin

 # To Start

 ## 1. Run ./ACC.sh -i [arch]
-Note: In order to run -i. -b, or -s, you must specify which architecture the code is being built on
+Note: In order to run -i. -b, or -s, you must specify which architecture the code is being built on (x86_64, aarch64, no_arch, etc.)

 ## 2. Run ./ACC.sh -b [arch]
 This will create a docker container using the specified architetcure, while grabbing all dependencies and prerequisite software